jointogetherhq/jointogether.online/index-update.markdown

 <!-- CRM/process integration is another key thing to sell/convince on -->
 ## Seamless integration with your CRM and processes

-The membership database sits at the heart of a union and it's organising and servicing functions.
-At Join Together we understand this, and have designed our Join platform to **work in perfect harmony with existing CRMs**, so you maintain all your existing processes and data management policies.
-Whether you're using **Salesforce**, **Dynamics365**, **APT Stratum**, **iMIS** or something completely different,...
-[MORE WORDS].
+Your membership database is the backbone of your union’s organising and servicing.
+That’s why we built the **Join** platform to **seamlessly integrate with your existing CRM**, so you can keep your current processes and data management policies intact.
+Whether you use **Salesforce**, **Dynamics 365**, **APT Stratum**, **iMIS**, or another system, **Join** will work in sync with it to ensure accurate data capture and smooth processing of applications.

-And when it comes time to migrate to another CRM, the Join Together system is ready to migrate with you, without the need for a risky, costly and complex rebuild of the form.
+And if you ever switch CRMs, there’s no need for a costly, complex rebuild.
+The **Join** platform moves with you, keeping your data flowing smoothly, without the risk or hassle of starting over.

 <!-- Social proof from a union that has gone through a CRM migration, again to be signed-off -->
 <figure class="quote">